Real People Stories – Diane

 In general, they can be taken from a vein or a finger.

-Come and sit down at the lab technician’s table; the necessary place is wiped with alcohol, and either pierced with a needle or blood is taken with a syringe or butterfly.
+Come and sit down at the lab technician’s table; the necessary place is wiped with alcohol, and either pierced with a needle or it is taken with a syringe or butterfly.
 It takes a couple of minutes – well, everyone has probably donated blood in this life))

 Usually, they take it almost painlessly, but some clumsy people probably end up with their ass on the toilet every other time, let alone with a needle in a vein.
 Such people leave a “present” – a bruise that does not go away for weeks.